-Fly ash is pneumatically transported from the precipitator and temporarily stored in a fly ash silo.
+Unit 3 fly ash is pneumatically transported from the precipitators and temporarily stored in fly ash silos.
 From here, a majority of the fly ash is transported offsite for beneficial reuse.
-The dry unloading process, into enclosed haul trucks, includes a telescopic chute that lowers into tanker trucks to minimize material fall distance.
+Fly ash that remains onsite is unloaded dry from the silos, into trucks, and transported to the onsite monofill.
+The dry unloading process includes a telescopic chute that lowers into tanker trucks to minimize material fall distance.
 The loading chute has over-suction to prevent fugitive dust emissions during unloading.
-Fly ash that remains onsite is transported to the monofill.
-At the monofill the CCR is conditioned by water trucks.
+The dry fly ash is transported to the monofill in enclosed trucks.
+At the monofill, the CCR is conditioned by water trucks.
+Hauling and disposal activities are halted when wind conditions are extreme when operationally feasible.